 MA-130 Calculus I (Fall & Spring; Yearly; 4.00 Credits; N,QM) An introduction to calculus including differentiation and integration of elementary functions of a single variable, limits, tangents, rates of change, maxima and minima, area, volume, and other applications.
 Integrates the use of computer algebra systems, and graphical, algebraic and numerical thinking.

-MA-155 The Heart of Mathematics (Spring; Yearly; 3.00 Credits; N) The goal of this course is to give non-mathematics students the hands-on experience of doing mathematics.
-Topics include infinity, higher dimensions, chaos, and probability.
+MA-155 The Heart of Mathematics (Fall & Spring; Yearly; 3.00 Credits; N,WK-FR) The goal of this course is to give abroad range of students the hands-on experience of doing mathematics.
+Topics may include infinity, higher dimensions, chaos, and graph theory.
 The emphasis will be on the process of doing mathematics: generating examples, looking for patterns, making conjectures, and proving these conjectures.
-May not be taken if you have completed MA130.
+Prerequisites: FYC 101.

 MA-160 Linear Algebra (Fall & Spring; Variable; 3.00 Credits; N,QM) An introduction to systems of linear equations, matrices, determinants, vector spaces, linear transformations, eigenvalues, and applications.Prerequisites: MA130.